YolandaDuan/DrivingReport/README.md

 - Categorise driving records and generate a driving report.
     - Press button to show the report.
     - Calcutate the distance of two waypoints based on coordinate of latitude and longitude.
-    - Read time into constant, calcutate the interval between each waypont.
+    - Read time into constant, calcutate the interval between each waypoint.
     - Calculate speed by distance/time-interval and compare with speed limit, categories the result.
+    - Set a overspeed flag when speed is over speed limit.
     - Generate final report, show how well the user (Peter Griffin) stick to the speed limits while driving.
 - Test.